kowalchick/handing-over-stuff-site/README.md

 This project of mine is almost done.
 Steps of main "handing over stuff"and its validation are missing.
 I'm gonna finish i soon.
 ### Design of the app

-Design of this app is my school's property.
-I implemented it using Adobe XD application.
+I implemented [this design](https://xd.adobe.com/spec/f11fc670-7af2-4502-4013-c1f66f8d3332-872e/grid/) using Adobe XD application.
 In the feature I want to redesign this project to be more user-friendly (improve the accessibility).

 ### Backend info

-I had no access to any backend data.
 To mock the data I used json server.

 To start use a command: `json-server --watch ./db.json`